plewis/plewis.github.io/phylogenetics/lab-ape.md

     t$node.label
     NULL

-The result above means that labels for the internal nodes were not stored with this tree.
+The `NULL` result above means that labels for the internal nodes were not stored with this tree.

 ### Obtaining the nodes attached to each edge